 "I loved you the same way that I learned how to ride a bike: Scared but reckless." -Rudy Francisco

 And all the heartbroken say "Amen."
 It hurts desperately to fall in love.
 But in the same breath, it is also the only thing strong enough to heal us.
 Love wages a war between the primitive and logical sides of the brain, lodging our hearts unfairly in this battleground.
 Sometimes it feels like the best we can do is to navigate it without setting off landmines.

-Dating can feel like that sharp left turn: we are scared to take it for the risks, or we are too reckless in throwing our hearts at people who don't care enough about them.
+Dating can feel like that sharp left turn: we are scared to take it for the risks, or we are too reckless in it.

 Love excites me but scares the hell out of me, and consequently, so does dating.
 It's much more comfortable and safe to be alone, but it doesn't compare to the security of knowing real love.
 It's too good to pass up.